carlosavjr513/carlosavjr513/README.md

 # Hello there 👋

-- And welcome to my GitHub profile, I'm a mid-level fullstack devloper with focus on front-end.
+- And welcome to my GitHub profile, I'm a mid-level fullstack developer with focus on front-end.

 ##